-The District's response to our noncompliance finding is described in the accompanying schedule of findings.
+The District's response to our noncompliance finding is described in the accompanying schedule of findings and corrective action plan.
 We did not audit the District's response and, accordingly, we express no opinion on it.

-Report on Internal Control Over Compliance
+Report on Internal Control over Compliance